devanshumali45/devanshumali45/README.md

 - 👋 Hi, I’m @devanshumali45
-- 👀 I’m interested in  Artificial intelligence , machine Learning , Competitive Programming.
+- 👀 I’m interested in  Artificial intelligence , machine Learning , Competitive Programming and Blockchain Development.
 - 🌱 I’m currently learning ...
-Java and Data Structures
+Pyhton ,Data Structures and web development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...